 If you’re a music producer, DJ, or live performer, you know the importance of having a reliable and versatile MIDI controller.
 25-key MIDI controllers are ideal for playing synth leads.
+These devices are often referred to as compact controllers or small controllers, making them perfect for portable setups and limited studio spaces due to their small footprint and ease of transport.

 A MIDI (Musical Instrument Digital Interface) controller is a hardware device that allows you to control various aspects of your music production software using knobs, buttons, and pads.